CyberFlaw/quik-auth/README.md

 Make a file with name **config.json** in the root directory

-<li>Fill the code with the appropriate schema
+<li>Populate the JSON with the appropriate schema
 <br>

     {